renancostab/ExtendedSet/README.md

   - Sub
   - Equal

+## Roadmap: ##

+ * Add parallel algorithms

 ## Performance: ##

-The extended set can calculate the intersection of two sets of elements with 1 M each in less than 300 ms in an ordinary cpu.
-Check the demo project for better examples.
+The extended set can calculate the intersection of two sets of elements with 1 M each in less than 300 ms in an ordinary cpu, check the demo project for better examples.

 ## Quick Example ##